Synonyms: E equals m c-square

 Synonyms: eV keV MeV GeV

-A substance that cannot decomposed into more elementary constituent substances by the methods of chemistry.
-From the point of view of physics, there corresponds to every chemical element a species of atom which can be defined uniquely by the number of protons in its atomic nuclei (for example: nuclei with a single proton define the element hydrogen, two protons define helium, three Lithium, 26 iron and 92 uranium).
+A substance that cannot be decomposed into more elementary constituent substances by the methods of chemistry.
+From a physics point of view, to every chemical element corresponds a specific atom which is defined uniquely by the number of protons in its atomic nucleus (for example: nuclei with a single proton define the element hydrogen, two protons define helium, three Lithium, 26 iron and 92 uranium).